plalor/ZCON/README.md

 ## Example:

-The subdirectory 'data' contains ten example images from radiographs taken by a Rapiscan Eagle R60 scanner.
+The subdirectory 'data' contains three example images from radiographs taken by a Rapiscan Eagle R60 scanner ('1.npy', '2.npy', and '3.npy').
 Furthermore, 'data' contains 'b_H.npy' and 'b_L.npy', which are simulated 6 MeV and 4 MeV Bremsstrahlung beam spectra using a tungsten target backed by copper.
 The response matrix 'R.npy' is generated from simulations of Cadmium Tungstate (CdWO4) crystals with binning defined in 'E_g.npy' and 'E_dep.npy'.

 To run: